Thousands spend Thanksgiving without power

 “He has a gas stove which is a lot easier because you only have to use an igniter,” Miller said.

-It was a major inconvenience on a holiday often spent cooking and using power but many are thankful for the linemen who spent their holiday helping restore it.
+It was a major inconvenience on a holiday often spent cooking and using power, but many are thankful for the linemen who spent their holiday working to restore it.